Johnson knee injury not serious, no surgery required

 An MRI showed Johnson has a left MCL sprain that would require six to eight weeks of rest and rehabilitation.

-Johnson, speaking to reporters on Monday, said he knew a few moments after the injury that it wasn’t serious because of the amount of weight he could put on the leg and his ability to move around.
+Johnson, speaking to reporters on Monday, said he knew a few moments after the injury Sunday in Los Angeles that it wasn’t serious.

+“It felt strong even in walking,” he said.
+“I think I was just scared at first, the initial contact.
+But after I calmed down a little bit, got in the locker room, I was fine.”

 Most Read Stories